syntasso/kratix-marketplace/pipeline-marketplace-images/sealedsecrets/README.md

   certificate.
 See [Bring your own certificate](https://github.com/bitnami-labs/sealed-secrets/blob/main/docs/bring-your-own-certificates.md) for details.
-- On the Platform Cluster, there's a `sealed-secrets` ConfigMap on the `default` namespace with a key `certificate` containing the public part of the certificate.
+- On the Platform Cluster, there's a ConfigMap (named `sealed-secrets` on the `default` namespace by default) with a `certificate` key containing the public part of the certificate.

 The commands below are similar to what you'll need to run: